joshb738/PyBer_Analysis/README.md

    e) The average fare per ***driver*** in Rural cities is approximately **$55.49**.

-## Summary:
+#### Conclusion
+- Despite Rural Cities having the least number of available drivers, these cities are producing the highest average fares per ride & driver.
+- Urban cities make up the majority of PyBers rides, fares, and drivers.

+#### Jan 2019 - Apr 2019 fare analysis

 <p align="left">
   <img src="Resources/PyBer_fare_summary.png" width=900"/>
 </p>

-Based on the results, PyBer may want to conside the following three recommendations to address the disparities among the city types.
+Based on the results, PyBer may want to consider the following three recommendations to address the disparities among the city types.

-1.
-2.
-3.
+## Summary:

+1. Implement set fares based on various KM ranges for Rural cities provide extra incentive for customers to choose PyBer.

+2. Focusing on making rides more affordable in Rural areas by allocating additional available drivers to the Rural cities which will in turn reduce the average fare per ride & driver.

+3. Urban Cities are responsible for the majority of PyBers business, and the company should continue to focus the necessary resources needed in these cities to produce a profit.